mesosphere/dcos-commons/frameworks/kafka/docs/kerberos.md

 # Setting up Kafka with Kerberos

+Still TODO:
+1. The KDC deployment still requires the IP to be specified
+1. We need a better way to get the Keytab into the clients

 ## Deploy KDC
 Create a file (e.g. `kafka-principals.txt`) contiaining a list of principals required for Kafka.
 For example:
 ```